woz-u/DS-Student-Resources/DS107-Big-Data/New-Course-Update/DS107L1-Big-Data-Overview-and-Introduction-to-AWS.md

 <hr style="height:10px;border-width:0;color:gray;background-color:gray">

-# Lesson 1 Exam Preparation
+# Lesson 1 Exam

-Below is an exam preparation to review the recently covered material and quizzes.
+Review recently covered material and quizzes.
 Please feel free to refer to your notes, curriculum or companion notebooks since you don't have to memorize everything in the real world - as long as you know where to find information!

 ```c-lms
 start-activity: DS107L1.13 Exam